togakangaroo/gimgen/README.md

-  const bestCustomer = customers[0]                                   //this runs after the first next() call const details = yield $.get(`/customer/${customers[0].id}/details`) //again start query, yield promise. console.log(details)                                                //co runs this after the second next() call })                                                                    //done
+  const bestCustomer = customers[0]                                   //this runs after the first next() call const details = yield $.get(`/customer/${customers[0].id}/details`) //again start query, yield promise. console.log(details)                                                //co runs this after the second next() call })                                                                    //done - returns a promise that resolves when execution finishes
 ```

 **gimgen** simply builds on this concept by providing some structure around the returned promises.
 Rather than return a simple promise,
 when wrapping a generator with **gimgen** you return *signals* where **a signal is an object with a `createPromise`**
 method.
-Because signals are *promise factories* they can be yielded multiple times (enabling looping) and since they are objects they
+Because signals are *promise factories* they can be yielded multiple times (enabling looping) and since they are objects, they
-can maintain state and vary what happens when `createPromise` is called.
+can maintain state and (varying what happens when `createPromise` is called).

-This has some very powerful consequences
+This has some very powerful consequences.

 # Usage